The Albanese and Minns Governments are building back infrastructure in Eden-Monaro, making our community more resilient to natural disasters.

-Member for Eden-Monaro Kristy McBain said the Albanese Government is committed to the ongoing recovery of flood-impacted communities.
+Member for Eden-Monaro Kristy McBain said the Albanese Government is committed to ongoing disaster recovery.

 For more information, including the full lists of successful projects, visit the Infrastructure Betterment Fund website and the Community Local Infrastructure Recovery Package – Community Assets Programs website.